LucaScorpion/tinylogger/README.md

 ### Custom Logging Handlers

 By default, all messages will be logged to the console.
-A custom handler can be set for each level using `Logger.setLogHandlers`:
+One or more custom handlers can be set for each level using `Logger.setLogHandlers`:

 ```js
 import { Logger, LogLevel } from '@luca_scorpion/tinylogger';